easbarba/qas_api_php_2/README.md

 ## TODO

-- config: branch defaults to master
+- project: branch defaults to master
+- core/configs: methods to return a config object instead of array;

 ## LICENSE